Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Registering with Sedo, transferring domains, parking domains, and buying domains are all free.
 When purchasing a domain with an express payment option that allows same-day transfer, a 3% fee is added.
 This is waived for transactions below $500.

 There are no upfront fees for selling, but there are fees after a sale.
-The commission fees range from 10% to 20% depending on the transaction, and a flat fee is charged after the sale.
+There’s a 15% commission on the gross sales place, with minimum fees ranging from $20 to $220, depending on the TLD.

 Learn more about using Sedo by heading to their website.

-#5 – Brannans — The Best for Premium Domains
+#6 – Brannans — The Best for Selling Premium Domains

 Brannans is a domain broker that specializes in helping businesses buy and sell premium domains.
 Premium domains can be identified by being easy to remember, typically only one or two words long, and being followed by “.com” rather than, say, “.us” or “.biz.”
 Premium domains have higher visibility and brand clarity, which makes them highly sought-after.